inspec/inspec-mongodb-resources/README.md

 Mongodb InSpec Resources in a Gem

-This repository contains the InSpec Docker resources, formerly contained in InSpec Core.
+This repository contains the InSpec Mongodb resources, formerly contained in InSpec Core.
 In InSpec 7+, these resources are available in a gem, `inspec-mongodb-resources`.

 ## Usage